Promoting British Values

 - Children are able to participate in a wide range of activities at Dunstone School, such as sports clubs and peripatetic music lessons.

-- Pupil achievements are recognised and celebrated.
-E.g. through celebration assemblies, achievement displays, articles in the school newsletter.
+- Pupil achievements are recognised and celebrated. eg. through weekly celebration assemblies, achievement displays in classrooms, and articles in the school newsletter.

 - Through PSHE lessons and visits from the Life Education Caravan the pupils learn that they have responsibility within school and society in terms of behaviour and learning attitude.